Chinese New Year's Eve Traditions

 4. Worshiping Ancestors (祭祖 jì zǔ)

 Worshiping ancestors is an old custom dating back thousands of years.
 People believe that the deceased family members have a continued existence in heaven, their spirits will look after the family and have the ability to influence the fortune of the living.
-So people offer sacrifices to ancestors on traditional festivals and hope the deceased ancestors would bless the whole family.
+So people offer sacrifices to ancestors at traditional festivals and hope the deceased ancestors would bless the whole family.

 On Chinese New Year's eve, people will offer various dishes, fruits, and burn incense to worship ancestors.